-It’s been seven days since I took a crowbar to the last SmackDown episode for being terrible and as I poured my morning coffee and took my resident seat on the sofa, I wasn’t really expecting this week to be any better.
+It’s been seven days since I took a crowbar to the last SmackDown episode for being terrible and as I poured my morning coffee and took my resident seat on the sofa, I wasn’t expecting this week to be any better.
 Thankfully, like an RKO outta nowhere, I was slammed hard onto the mat by one of the best SmackDowns in recent history.
 It wasn’t perfect, as you shall see, but there was far more good on offer this time out than there has been in what seems like a decade.
 So with that in mind, it’s time to lace up our boots and head down to the ring and get into my WWE SmackDown Review: Jan 17th.

 Big E vs. John Morrison

 Following on from the opening segment that saw Kane and Daniel Bryan ambush The Fiend, leading to Bryan challenging him to a strap match at the Royal Rumble, we got into the first action of the night.
+And it was a good start for my WWE Smackdown Review: Jan 17th.

 The one thing that I will give the WWE is that over the past few weeks their opening bouts have been pretty damn electric, and this one was no exception.